Information for schools and faculties using eReserve

 - Troubleshoot any issues

-When should I submit my lists?
+When should I submit my new lists or new items to order?

 Send your lists as soon as possible.
 The deadline for submitting your unit of study reading lists is four weeks before semester starts.